Lebanese Vermicelli Rice

 This post may contain affiliate links.
 Please read our disclosure policy.

 Lebanese Vermicelli Rice is a mainstay with any grilled meats or vegetables.
-The broken vermicelli pieces are browned in butter for an added layer of color and flavor.
-Buy the Vermicelli Pieces here.
+Browned broken vermicelli pieces are the distinguishing ingredient, adding a layer of color and flavor.

 Vermicelli rice in a pot with a wooden spoon and chicken shawarma